Skip to main content

 • humor

-The humor in the game is widely praised for its wit and charm, with many reviewers highlighting the funny dialogues and unique characters that enhance the overall experience.
+The humor in the game is widely praised for its wit and charm, with many reviewers highlighting the funny dialogues and quirky characters that enhance the overall experience.
 While some noted that the voice acting could be inconsistent, it often added to the comedic effect.
-Overall, the game successfully combines lighthearted humor with engaging puzzles, making it a delightful point-and-click adventure.
+Overall, the combination of humorous writing, engaging puzzles, and memorable characters contributes to a delightful and entertaining gameplay experience.

 • “This was a lot of fun - nice puzzles, humorous writing, and excellent voice acting made for a super enjoyable time.”